Roy Moore says Trump was 'influenced' against his senate bid by GOP establishment

 Breaking News Emails

-MONTGOMERY, Ala. — Roy Moore told NBC News Friday that President Donald Trump was "influenced" by "the establishment" in Washington, D.C., when he urged the former Alabama Supreme Court chief justice not to run for the U.S. Senate.
+MONTGOMERY, Ala. — Roy Moore told NBC News Friday that President Donald Trump was "influenced" by "the establishment" in Washington when he urged Moore, the former Alabama Supreme Court chief justice,not to run for the U.S. Senate.

 "Roy Moore cannot win, and the consequences will be devastating," Trump tweeted in late May.